Trade relationships during and after a crisis: Results

+The two price measures move in opposite directions, but this is not a contradiction.
+Unit value is the ratio of trade value to units; price per kilogram is the ratio of trade value to kilograms.
+As I show below, the apparent rise in unit value is largely a denominator effect from a sharp decline in units, while the decline in price per kilogram reflects exporter concessions on the actual price of the product shipped.\footnote{All outcomes in this section are transformed with the inverse hyperbolic sine to handle variables with substantial mass near zero.
+The log specification yields qualitatively similar results for trade value, kilograms, and price per kilogram (which have means well above zero), but generates pre-trends in unit value, kilograms per unit, where small values are more common. }

+To distinguish the price-per-kilogram decline from a denominator effect, I separate units and kilograms per unit.
+Figure~\ref{fig:rob_kg_un} shows that within six months of the shock, units decline by approximately 20--58\% while kilograms per unit rise by approximately 3--6\%.
+The decline in units, combined with stable kilograms, indicates that once exporters can resume shipments they consolidate contracted quantities into fewer, larger units.
+The rise in unit values observed in Figure~\ref{fig:rob_kg_un} therefore reflects a sharp decline in shipped units rather than a genuine increase in unit values: trade values either remain relatively stable or decline by less than shipped units.
+The medium-run decline in price per kilogram, by contrast, persists through the two-year window and reflects exporter concessions on the actual price per kilogram delivered.

+In summary, temporary disruptions affect both the extensive and intensive margins of trade.
+Exposed relationships exhibit a temporary, short-lived reduction in transaction frequency.
+On the intensive margin, the short-run response is dominated by a sharp contraction in units shipped, accompanied by a modest consolidation into larger units.
+Over the medium run, exporters absorb part of the disruption costs through lower prices per kilogram, consistent with effort to preserve long-run relationships.\\

-\textbf{Relationship shocks and importers’ response}.\ I use the \textit{exposure through relationships} measure to examine whether shocks at the relationship level propagate through a firm’s portfolio.
-Figure \ref{fig:firm_Exposure} shows estimates from equation (\ref{Y2}), splitting the sample into high- and low-degree importers based on connections before the pre-shock period.
+\textbf{Relationship shocks and importers' response.}\ Figure~\ref{fig:firm_Exposure} shows estimates from equation~\eqref{Y2}, which replaces relationship-level exposure with importer-level exposure ($IE_j$) to examine whether shocks propagate through a firm's entire relationship portfolio.
+The left panel shows results for all importers; the right panel splits the sample into high in-degree and low in-degree importers based on the in-degree window defined in Section~\ref{sec:empirical} (average number of active relationships in the twelve months preceding the pre-shock period).

-For high-degree importers, road disruptions increase the probability of ending relationships by roughly 20 percentage points---a large effect relative to the baseline probability of 0.16.
-The effect is strongest at the time of the shock and gradually declines, but remains positive and persistent in subsequent periods.
-This indicates that when a substantial share of a high-degree importer’s relationships is exposed, portfolio-level adjustments occur immediately and continue over time.

-For low-degree importers, no statistically significant effect is observed.
-This suggests that the results in the earlier relationship-level analysis—where we saw a decrease in relationship endings within portfolios—are driven by high-degree importers with most if not all their relationships \textit{exposed to the shock} and not by low-degree importers with also high proportion of current relationships exposed to disrupted trade. \\